Geographic Distribution and Habitat

 Like all apes, cao-vit gibbons do not have tails.
 Apes in the genus Nomascus average 12 pounds (5.5 kgs) in weight with head and body length ranging from 15.7 to 25.5 inches (40–60 cm).
 Cao-vit gibbons have no sexual size dimorphism, meaning males and females are the same size.

 Because of the cao-vit gibbon’s small population, information about their lifespan is limited.
 However, gibbons are known to live longer than many primates.
 For example, the Borneo gibbon (Hylobates muelleri) has been reported to live up to 60 years.

+Gibbons are small apes.
 Since they are apes, cao-vit gibbons lack a tail.
-Their long limbs are all they need to swing gracefully through the forest canopy.
-They also spend about 12% of their time walking upright (bipedally), but their flat, flexible feet were designed for climbing trees and clinging to branches.
+Their long limbs are all they need to swing gracefully, and with tremendous athleticism, through the forest canopy.
+They spend about 12% of their time walking upright (bipedally), but their flat, flexible feet were designed for climbing trees and clinging to branches.
 Our early human ancestors had similar feet and hands to present-day gibbons.

 Cao-vit gibbons are primarily frugivorous, but in the lean season (the period between harvests) they eat lots of leaves and flowers.
 Most of their time is spent feeding from branches and twigs throughout the middle canopy of the forest.
 They’re also known to enjoy insects and bird’s eggs when available.

 Behavior and Lifestyle